Membership keyboard_arrow_down

 Prize information

-The four state finalists receive plaques and recognition during the awards program at the INFB State Convention.
-The state-level winner will receive a $4,000 cash prize from Indiana Farm Bureau Insurance and an all-expenses paid trip to compete at the American Farm Bureau Federation Discussion Meet at the AFBF Annual Convention in Atlanta, Ga., Jan.
-7-12, 2022 (pending COVID-19 restriction status).
+The state-level winner will receive a $4,000 cash prize from Indiana Farm Bureau Insurance and an all-expenses-paid trip to compete at the American Farm Bureau Federation Discussion Meet at the AFBF Annual Convention in Anaheim, CA, Jan.
+9-14,.
+The three runners-up will receive a $1,000 cash prize from Indiana Farm Bureau Insurance, a plaque and recognition during the INFB Ag Gathering.

 • Discussion Meet Best Practices